Expungement & Record Sealing

 • Convictions for more than two third-degree felonies

-After the application for record sealing is filed, the court will hold a hearing on the application.
-The prosecution may object, but the objection must be filed at least 30 days before the hearing.
-At the hearing, the judge or magistrate will decide whether to grant the application for record sealing / expungement.
+After the application is filed, the court holds a hearing on the application.
+The prosecution and victim (if applicable) may object to the records being sealed/expunged.
+At the hearing, the judge weighs the interests of the parties and decides whether to grant the application

 The Effect Of Having Records Sealed/Expunged

-If the court grants an application for record sealing, the government's records pertaining to the case are sealed.
-If the court grants an application for expungement, the official records pertaining to the case are destroyed.
+If the court grants an application for record sealing, the government’s official records pertaining to the case are sealed.
+If the court grants an application for expungement, the government’s official records pertaining to the case are destroyed.
+For both sealing and expungement, the proceedings in the case are deemed not to have occurred (with limited exceptions).

 When case records are sealed, the public agencies maintaining the records may not divulge the records to others, except for limited circumstances described in Chapter 2953 of the Ohio Revised Code.
 The person whose record was sealed may not be questioned about the sealed records (with limited exceptions).
 If the person is asked about a case for which the records were sealed, the person may respond as if the case did not occur (with limited exceptions).